Communication alumnus Pasha Zalutski gaining attention as Russia’s first openly gay comedian

 The experience left him shaken.

 Maybe things would have been different if he hadn’t cared enough and could have pointed to that as the source of his failure.
-But he desperately wanted nothing but to succeed and couldn’t figure out how to make it happen.
+But he desperately wanted to succeed and couldn’t figure out how to make it happen.

 He lingered in Los Angeles two more years, looking for other chances to work in television or film, but found all the same problems because all the jobs seemed to be for candidates who were “detail-oriented” and “able to multitask.”